Selim6422/Avionic-BerryRocket/README.md

         - You can find the CAD of the cards on this link :
         - You can find an example code : https://github.com/berryrocket/Code-BerryRocket
+        - You can find the official information of the raspberry-pico : https://www.raspberrypi.com/products/raspberry-pi-pico/
+        - You can find information about the 10-DOF IMU card: https://www.waveshare.com/wiki/Pico-10DOF-IMU

 ![alt tag](https://github.com/axpaul/Avionic-BerryRocket/blob/main/Image/BerryRocket%20Electronic.png)